ammar-tanwar/bloglearnbay/posts/top-5-dsa-projects-for-beginners-in-2023.md

 DSA skills are now in massive demand, and so are the relevant certification courses.

-You might have completed such certification, but have you completed convincing DSA projects??
+You might have completed such certification, but have you completed convincing DSA projects?

 If not, then I must say, the money you spent on the course fees just went in vain.